-- Student informs of intention to complete assessment/exam in te reo Māori. - Student informs Course Coordinator who informs Kā Waimaero | Office of Treaty Partnership. - Timeframes for the notification to be adhered to.
+- Student informs of intention to complete assignment/exam in te reo Māori. - Student informs Course Coordinator, who informs UC Māori through tereomarking@canterbury.ac.nz. - Timeframes for the notification to be adhered to.

-- Student meets with designated Staff Member appointed by Kā Waimaero | Office of Treaty Partnership. - Conversation about how many assignments/exam piece to be completed in te reo Māori (i.e. assess quantum of work involved). - Recommendation about student's ability and likelihood of success but final decision about whether or not to proceed rests with the student. - If student wishes to proceed, inform Course Coordinator and Exams that student will submit assignment/exam in te reo Māori. - Or student can inform Course Coordinator they wish to submit an assignment/exam in English and not te reo Māori.
+- Student meets with designated UC Māori staff member who assesses te reo Māori language proficiency. - Conversation about how many assignments/ exam pieces to be completed in te reo Māori (i.e. assess quantum of work involved) - Recommendation about student's ability and likelihood of success but final decision about whether or not to proceed rests with the student - If student wishes to proceed, inform Course Coordinator and Exams that student will submit assignment/exam in te reo Māori.

+Student can inform Course Coordinator they wish to submit an assignment/exam in English rather than te reo Māori.